 I wish I had a bottle of red wine handy.
 But I don’t – and won’t, as I can’t be bothered dressing and going out into the storm.

-I have been in South Korea around 3.5 weeks now, teaching English.
+I’ve been in Seoul English Village in South Korea around 3.5 weeks now

 And yes, it’s okay.
 But strange to have a conditioned routine and be part of a system again.

-I think I’ve nearly settled in: Like I’ve installed and gotten functioning my “English-teaching-straighter-acting-MRP” Software in my head.
+I think I’ve nearly settled in: Like I’ve gotten functioning agsin with my “English-teaching-straighter-acting-MRP” software installed in my head.
 And so far, only a few glitches.

 Two company-paid ones that extended into crazed nights on the town with other teachers – Korean & international.